magento/merchdocs/src/cms/content-staging-dashboard-view-edit.md

 title: Editing a Campaign
 ---

-Existing campaign objects can be edited from the Dashboard, with the exception of price rule campaigns that do not have end dates.
+Existing campaign objects can be edited from the [staging dashboard]({% link cms/content-staging-dashboard.md %}), with the exception of price rule campaigns that do not have end dates.

 {:.bs-callout-info}
 If a campaign that includes a price rule is initially created without an end date, the campaign cannot be edited later to include an end date.
 In such a case, it is necessary to create a duplicate campaign and enter the end date that is needed.